Patrick Voss: 2025 season

-Voss made his return for the Dockers in round nine against at Optus Stadium, kicking two goals during the match.
-Voss kicked a career-high six goals in round nineteen against at the MCG.
+He made his return for the Dockers in round nine against at Optus Stadium, kicking two goals during the match.
+In Round 19 against at the MCG, Voss had a career-best performance.
+He was matched up on Collingwood captain Darcy Moore for most of the game, outplaying the Pies' skipper with a six-goal effort in Fremantle's one-point win.
 He kicked nine goals across the next three weeks to continue his run of strong form.
 Voss finished his second season at the Dockers with 37 goals from 20 games, which placed him second in the club's leading goalkicker award, only behind Josh Treacy.

+In December, Voss signed a four-year contract extension, keeping him at Fremantle until at least the end of 2030.

+2026 season

+In Round 2 against Melbourne, Voss was fined $1000 for taunting Melbourne's Harrison Petty.